RalfZimmermannSDU/RiemannStiefelLog/Applications/SciPy/README_interp_applications.txt

 This folder contains tools for conducting interpolation on the compact Stiefel manifold.

+It relies on the SciPy implementation of the Riemannian Stiefel Exp and Log maps from "RiemannStiefelLog/Stiefel_log_general_metric/SciPy".

 In particular, it includes the academic examples of interpolating the orthogonal matrix factors of a parametric QR-Decomposition and a parametric Singular Value Decomposition as featured in the paper: